 |

 The MC class of discharge lamp was specifically created to drive fluorescent lamp technology.
 Because of the great variety of fluorescent lamps, these are classified elsewhere on this site under the section of that name.
-There do exist however a few specialised low pressure mercury lamps having no fluorescent coating, primarily developed for their ultra-violet output.
+There do exist however a few specialised low pressure mercury lamps having no fluorescent coating, or in which the coating is optimised for the generation of ultraviolet radiation.
 Such lamps are catalogued under this page. |

 | | Glow Discharge |